tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX/README.md

 ## Camel-WMQ-AMQ-XA-TX Demo

+## This demo needs some refactoring any may not work against latest WMQ servers
+V
-Verified and tested against JBoss Fuse 6.1.
+erified and tested against JBoss Fuse 6.1.

 A Camel demo that shows how to use XA transactions with Camel